zephyrosjyd/apollo-server/v3/src/liftoff/readme.md

 In Liftoff, we can retry functions after they fail.
 We can synchronously read the value of promises.
 Functions can return multiple times, their results flowing around the system.

-🧠To learn how Liftoff works, jump to [from the ground up](#From-the-ground-up).
+🧠 To learn how Liftoff works, jump to [from the ground up](#From-the-ground-up).

-👁To see what you can do with it, continue to [from above](#From-above).
+👁 To see what you can do with it, continue to [from above](#From-above).

 ## TODO / Status

 This reflects an evolving thought process, so it's inconsistent in many places.
 - [ ] Change all `Ref()` to `def(Ref) ()`

-### from 1:1 with ben
-- Maybe start with "what's wrong with hooks?"
-- Motivate template literals
-- Add some verbs!
-Definitely do the `def()` thing
-- Keep it sync
-- @wry/task — a promise-like thing
-- re: source emitters
-    - emit is nice!
-- ben is excited!
-- build a moat
-  - do interesting things!
+- [ ] Update metrics examples to use `def.async`, a more elegant way to handle scoping
+- [ ] Discuss associated columns in Rows
+  - [ ] Using associated columns to provide input to Rows
+- [ ] Update behavior injection to use `Rows` with input data rather than a ref to a function

 ## Programming Model: Liftoff from above